Khovanov homology and ribbon concordance

 \begin{proof} Both of these properties follow from the ``local relations'' shown in Figure \ref{fig::1}, given in \cite[\S11.2]{BarNatanTangles} and \cite[\S2.2]{CaprauCobordisms}.
 To be precise, Bar-Natan showed that Khovanov's construction can really be thought of as taking values in a certain abelian category $\Kob_\bullet$, whose objects are ``formal chain complexes'' of closed, embedded $1$-manifolds in the plane, and whose morphisms are ``formal chain maps'' of dotted cobordisms in $\R^2 \times [0,1]$, considered up to boundary-preserving isotopies, and modulo the local relations.
 Applying Khovanov's $(1+1)$ dimensional TQFT then provides a functor from $\Kob_\bullet$ to the category of chain complexes over $\Z$, and the composition agrees with the original construction of Khovanov homology.

 To prove \eqref{item: add-sphere}, we may perform an ambient isotopy of $\R^3 \times [0,1]$ so that the sphere $S$ lies in a $3$-dimensional slice $\R^3 \times \{t\}$ for some $t \in (0,1)$.
-The first two local relations in Figure \ref{fig::1} then indicate that that the morphism (in $\Kob_\bullet$) associated to $F \cup S$ is $0$, and that the morphism associated to $F \cup \dot S$ is the same as that associated to $F$.
+The first two local relations in Figure \ref{fig::1} then indicate that that the morphism (in $\Kob_\bullet$) associated to $F \cup S$ is $0$, and that the morphism associated to $F \cup \dot S$ is the same as that associated to $F$, up to a sign.
 After applying the TQFT, this statement then translates to the corresponding statement for the actual maps of Khovanov homology groups.
 Likewise, to prove \eqref{item: 1-handle}, we perform an ambient isotopy so that $h$ lies within a small ball in a slice $\R \times \{t\}$, and the intersections of $F'$, $\dot F_1$, and $\dot F_2$ with this ball can be identified with the three pictures in the second row of Figure \ref{fig::1}.
-The morphisms (in $\Kob_\bullet$) associated to the three cobordisms then satisfy the stated relation, so the maps on Khovanov homology groups do as well. \end{proof}
+The morphisms in $\Kob_\bullet$ associated to the three cobordisms, each taken with some choice of signs, then satisfy the stated relation, so the maps on Khovanov homology groups do as well. \end{proof}